 Remember, we mentioned mockups earlier.
 If you plan on hosting your own store, you may need mockups other than the ones offered by your production partners.
 You can buy JPEG, PNG or PSD files and make your own mockups or buy the services of platforms like placeit and smartmockups.
 You can also find free mockups to use or create one yourself.

 Paid ads could bring more visibility to your shop and sales to your products.
-It’s not compulsory to do a paid promotion if you know how to market and optimise your products for search engines.
+It’s not compulsory to do a paid promotion if you know how to market and optimize your products for search engines.

 There’s no fixed amount needed to start print on demand business, but knowing the expenses will give one a head-start.
 Also, you’ll likely not spend a dime if you don’t plan on hosting your shop, outsourcing designs and doing paid promotions.
 But, you’ll need money to stay online.